Last updated on April 14th, 2023

 - 32m² flat roof

-If you’re not looking for a complete roof replacement, check out these roof repair costs.
+If you’re not looking for a complete roof replacement, check out our guide to roof repair costs.

 What is and isn’t included in a roof replacement quote?

-When you receive a roof replacement quote, make sure to keep an eye out for what is and isn’t included in the cost.
+When you receive a roof replacement quote, be sure to check what is and isn’t included in the cost.

 There will likely be additional cost estimates for: